motib/constructions/README.md

 * Trisecting an angle: Trisecting an angle can be done using instruments somewhat more complex that the straightedge and compass.

-* Squaring a circle: Adam Kochansy and Ramanujan gave constructions with straightedge and compass for lengths that are very good approximations to $\pi$.
+* Squaring a circle: Adam Kochansy and Ramanujan gave constructions with straightedge and compass for lengths that are very good approximations to \pi.

 * Construction with only a compass: Lorenzo Mascheroni and Georg Mohr showed that any construction that can be done with straightedge and compass can done with only a compass.